Watersports You Don’t Have to Go to the Caribbean For

 You can SUP (standup paddle board) your way along the Laguna Madre Bay no matter what your experience level.
 The gentle waters make it easy to learn this unique water sport.
 It looks more difficult than it is in practice, but with an instructor, you’ll be up and paddling around the Island in no time!
 And no worries if you take a spill — there are plenty of shallow areas to practice your SUP skills.

-Island Insider Tip: Some vendors will even let you bring your dog!
+Island Insider Tip: Some vendors, like Eh Brah SUP will even let you bring your dog!

 South Padre Island is home to the premiere surfing waves of the Texas Gulf Coast, with its clear, emerald water and long peeling waves.
 Wave heights will generally be in the 3-5 foot range but can get as big as 10 foot depending on the weather.
 Isla Blanca Beach Park, where The Jetties are located, is known for its easy beginner waves and sandy bottom.
 This is a much more forgiving surface than reefs when it comes to wipeouts.
 Lessons are available daily on the Island, along with one-day surf camps that teach visitors from preschoolers to senior citizens how to surf.